 Winter in Boston always seems to last longer than we think it will.
 If you're looking for some fun cold weather activities to plan for your kids, you've come to the right place.

 Experts in play

 Tufts Children's Hospital in Boston has experts in creating fun activities that kids love.
 Our Child Life Specialists offer of a full range of services to kids who are dealing with an illness, injury, disability and/or hospitalization but one of the most important areas that they focus on is play.

 Play is a vital component of children’s lives; at all stages of development, play is the major way that children communicate, learn, rehearse, relax and have fun.
 Play is also a valuable way to help children in the hospital express their feelings and deal with being ill.
-Floating Hospital pioneered the concept of integrating play into the daily routine, and it is an important part of the care Child Life provides.
+Tufts Children's Hospital pioneered the concept of integrating play into the daily routine, and it is an important part of the care Child Life provides.

 So, what are some activities that our Child Life Specialists recommend beyond the typical standbys or reading or watching TV?
-Floating Hospital Director of Child Life Services, Andrea Colliton provides 11 great ideas:
+Tufts Children's Hospital Director of Child Life Services, Andrea Colliton provides 11 great ideas: